 The Agency has statutory authority to enforce the terms of a collective bargaining agreement.
 Under the statute, all agreements must contain a grievance/arbitration procedure, which the parties must exhaust before filing a petition to enforce the agreement (CBA).
-There was one petition to enforce the agreement filed in 2024, and it is open and in abeyance.
+There was one CBA petition that closed in 2025.
+No petitions were filed in 2025.